LeetCode

-LeetCode is an online platform for coding interview preparation.
-The platform provides coding and algorithmic problems intended for users to practice coding.
-LeetCode has gained popularity among job seekers in the software industry and coding enthusiasts as a resource for technical interviews and coding competitions.
+LeetCode is an online platform for software coding interview preparation.
+The site provides algorithmic problems intended for users to learn and practice programming.
+Since the company founding in 2015, the LeetCode platform has gained popularity among job seekers in the software industry and coding enthusiasts as a resource for technical interviews and coding competitions.
 As of 2025, the website has 26.3 million monthly visitors.